Sisnando Davides: Last campaign and death

 On 15 March 1087 Sisnando dictated a testament in procinctu on the occasion of his leaving for a campaign with Alfonso against Yusuf ibn Tashfin, the Almoravid general.
 Sisnando died on 25 August 1091, after more than twenty years of semi-independent rule at Coimbra.
-He was buried in the Old Cathedral of Coimbra and was succeeded by his son-in-law Martim Moniz de Montemor.
+He was buried in the Old Cathedral of Coimbra and was succeeded by his son-in-law Martín Muñoz.

 The County of Coimbra disappeared as an autonomous fief in 1093, having been integrated into the Second County of Portugal at the moment of its restoration in 1095 under Henry of Burgundy.